geoffwlamb/redditr/README.md

 ### Basic Usage

-If you call <code>get\_reddit\_content</code> without specifying any of the parameters the pushshift api is looking for, you’ll end up getting the 500 most recent comments available from the api.
+If you call <code>get\_reddit\_content</code> without specifying any of the parameters the Pushshift API is looking for, you’ll end up getting the 500 most recent comments available from the api.
 If you want information relating to posts instead, you can change the
 <code>content\_type</code> argument to “submission”.